-Surgeons use tiny cameras and tools to make surgeries a success
+Surgeons use tiny cameras to make surgeries a success

-Just about any surgery done by Dr. Ram is going to involve a camera.
+Almost any surgery by Dr. Ram will involve a camera.

 Dr. Ram is the nickname of Prashanth Ramachandra, MD.
 He is the Mercy Bariatrics Clinical Director and Chair of the Surgery Department at Mercy Fitzgerald and Mercy Philadelphia Hospitals.
 And there’s almost no surgery he and his team can’t perform laparoscopically.